 Print date, process, and edition questions drive value

-Process identification matters because gelatin silver, platinum, palladium, albumen, dye-transfer, chromogenic, and inkjet prints have different rarity patterns, stability concerns, and market comparables.
+Process identification matters because gelatin silver, platinum, palladium, albumen, dye-transfer, chromogenic, and inkjet prints have different market and condition patterns.

 Edition language matters for contemporary photography.
 Appraisers review edition size, artist proofs, publication history, gallery records, certificates, and whether the exact print size matches documented market examples.